Arthur-Fialho/WCHL25-EducaChain/README.md

 ## 🎥 Recording

-There was an Advanced Challenge Lab session, that was recorded and had a lot of information and showcase of Vibe Coding using this template.
+There was an Advanced Challenge Lab session, that was recorded and had a lot of information and showcase of Vibe Coding using a similar template in Rust.
+Even in Rust the core logic and add-ons to this template are the same.

 You can see here the full recording: https://www.youtube.com/watch?v=ZuNUy13wmlI